elissayz/wardial/README.md

 **Learning Objectives:**

-1. Learn to use and write async functions
+1. Learn to use and write async functions!
 1. Increase understanding of internet architecture

 ## Background